 you live, age, trans resources in your area, how your family and

-potential for transitioning at a job.
-There are some basic steps
+for transitioning at a job.
+There are some basic steps most of us

 a gender identity therapist can be easy to impossible depending